foundry-rs/setup-snfoundry/README.md

 ## Outputs

 - `starknet-foundry-prefix` - A path to where Starknet Foundry has been extracted to.
-The `snforge` binary will be located in the `bin` subdirectory (`${{ steps.setup-starknet-foundry.outputs.starknet-foundry-prefix }}/bin`).
+The `snforge`and `sncast` binaries will be located in the `bin` subdirectory (`${{ steps.setup-starknet-foundry.outputs.starknet-foundry-prefix }}/bin`).
 - `starknet-foundry-version` - Installed SnForge version (as reported by `snforge -V`).